JJJYmmm/RefHCM/README.md

-# RefHCM: A Unified Model for Human-Centric Perceptions
+# RefHCM: A Unified Model for Referring Perceptions in Human-Centric Scenarios

 ## Overview